|"HOW MANY CHURCHES EXISTED DURING THE ACTS?"

 "as to zeal, persecuting THE assembly; as to righteousness which is in the law, found blameless."
 (Phil.
 3:6)

 Note, Paul did not say he persecuted "A" church (gathering or assembly), he persecuted "THE" assembly (church).
 Note the definite article is present in the Greek in each of these three passages.
 Although the mission, the nature, and the eschatological position of "THE" church had changed dramatically since Pentecost, Paul considers that there was only one ekklesia, one church, one assembly, one gathering, built on the foundation of the apostles, and Jesus Christ the corner-stone.
 He clearly identified the 'church' that began at Pentecost with the particular kingdom 'church' that some claim began to fade away during the later half of the Acts.
 He also implies it was the same 'church' that existed at the time the prison epistles were written.
 Paul was not being imprecise by identifying the church of all three eras as one and the same entity.
 The confusion has partially arisen because teachers have wrongly attached doctrinal and dispensational labels to the word "church."
 The "church" that existed at the time Paul wrote Philippians 3:6 was a "church" (gathering) that had a calling and blessing in heavenly places.
 It partook of that wonderful body of truth known as "the mystery."
-Yet Paul recognizes that the "church" that once had a kingdom calling was also "THE church," because "the church" in every dispensation since the Lord proclaimed it is "built upon the foundation of the apostles and prophets, Jesus Christ himself being the corner-stone."
-It was one and the same ekklesia "gathering" which existed at Pentecost and the same ekklesia that existed when Paul wrote Philippians 3:6, although His "gathering" at that time had widely different promises, practices, and blessings.
+Yet Paul recognizes that the "church" that once had a kingdom calling was also "THE church," because "the church" in every dispensation after the Lord had proclaimed it is "built upon the foundation of the apostles and prophets, Jesus Christ himself being the corner-stone."
+It was one and the same ekklesia "gathering" which existed at Pentecost and the same ekklesia that existed when Paul wrote Philippians 3:6, although Christ's "gathering" at that time had widely different promises, practices, and blessings.